 BACK - Between Two Wars

-NOTE April 1 2023: This page of the "Some Dibble History" website was originally published in around 2000.
+NOTE October 2024: This page of the "Some Dibble History" website was originally published in around 2000.
 Since then it has received only minor updates, on a sporadic basis.
-The last time any changes were made to it before this date was on September 26, 2020.
 I realize it needs a lot of work.

 When I first published this page the internet occupied a radically different place in our society than it does now.
 It was also a whole lot safer.
 Today I struggle with the propriety of publishing information about living people, though I realize that many of you would like to be mentioned here.